 Saddleback Valley USD cut weeks from its LCAP process

 Themes feature helps SVUSD translate thoughts into action

 Themes help organize and rank participants’ responses, quickly revealing the topics the community cares about most.
 SVUSD’s district coordinator noted that he’s “able to go through the thoughts quickly, or [he] can spend more time delving into the nuance.”

 While surveys can show the frequency of a theme or keyword, ThoughtExchange takes it further by also showing how those themes are rated.
 In SVUSD’s engagement Exchanges, some themes were much more frequent, but participant ratings showed that less frequent themes were just as important—nuanced data a survey would have missed.

 With ThoughtExchange, leaders have access to survey and Exchange technology in one place, so they can get the data they need quickly and easily, whether they’re engaging 10 or 10,000 educational partners.

 Optimizing your district’s strategy with ThoughtExchange

-Whether your district is working to improve aging infrastructure and facilities, create equity, or build community engagement, you’ll want to hear from the people who matter most.
+Whether your district is working to improve aging infrastructure and facilities, create a strategic budget, or engage the community, you’ll want to hear from the people who matter most.

-With unique features like Survey questions to analyze groups, Differences to find common ground, and Themes to translate thoughts into action, ThoughtExchange helps education leaders uncover their district’s needs, and implement more effective strategic plans.
+With survey and Exchange technology in one easy-to-use platform—And unique features like Survey questions to analyze groups, Multi-language capabilities to hear from everyone, and Themes to translate thoughts into action, ThoughtExchange helps education leaders uncover their district’s needs and implement more effective strategic plans.